MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ### Multiple people in my organization use Remote Assist on the same HoloLens.
 How do I clean my HoloLens?

-Learn how to clean [HoloLens 1](https://docs.microsoft.com/en-us/hololens/hololens1-hardware#care-and-cleaning) and [HoloLens 2](https://docs.microsoft.com/en-us/hololens/hololens2-hardware#care-and-cleaning).
+Learn how to clean [HoloLens 1](https://docs.microsoft.com/hololens/hololens1-hardware#care-and-cleaning) and [HoloLens 2](https://docs.microsoft.com/hololens/hololens2-hardware#care-and-cleaning).

 Additional details about cleaning HoloLens 2:

-Device: Remove any dust by gently wiping with a dry lint-free microfiber cloth.
+**Device**: Remove any dust by gently wiping with a dry lint-free microfiber cloth.
 Lightly moisten the cloth with medical 70% isopropyl alcohol, and then gently wipe the surface of the device.

 Let it dry completely.

-Brow pad: Wipe it with a cloth moistened with water and a mild, antibiotic soap.
+**Brow pad**: Wipe it with a cloth moistened with water and a mild, antibiotic soap.
 Let it dry completely.

-Q: Can I use Purell wipes to clean the HoloLens?
+**Can I use Purell wipes to clean the HoloLens?**
-A: Purell wipes can be applied in limited use to clean the HoloLens surfaces.
-The cleaning guide above is the recommended method.
+Purell wipes can be applied in limited use to clean the HoloLens surfaces.
+The cleaning guide linked at the beginning of this question is the recommended method.

-Q: Can I use Clorox / Lysol wipes to clean the HoloLens?
+**Can I use Clorox or Lysol wipes to clean the HoloLens?**
-A: Clorox, Lysol and similar bleach-keeping wipes are not recommended for use.
-It is acceptable to use for critical situations, when nothing else is available.
+A: Clorox, Lysol, and similar bleach-keeping wipes are **not** recommended for use.
+Use these wipes on when it's critically necessary, and nothing else is available.

-Q: Can I use any lens cleaner for cleaning HoloLens visor?
+**Can I use any lens cleaner for cleaning HoloLens visor?**
-A: No. Lens cleaners can be abrasive to the coatings on the visor.
+No. Lens cleaners can be abrasive to the coatings on the visor.
 Please use a mix of isopropyl alcohol (IPA) and water, and then gently wipe the surface of the visor.

-## Can I save call artifacts to a Field Service work order?
+### Can I save call artifacts to a Field Service work order?

 Yes!
-If you opened a Field Service booking and then made a Remote Assist call, at the end of the call, you will be prompted to post the call log and files shared by remote collaborators to the work order associated with that booking.
+If you opened a Field Service booking and then made a Remote Assist call, at the end of the call, you'll be prompted to post the call log and files shared by remote collaborators to the work order associated with that booking.

-To view the call log and files, log into Field Service and select the work order.
-2 new notes will have been created and attached to the work order.
+To view the call log and files, sign into Field Service and select the work order.
+Two new notes will have been created and attached to the work order.
 One note will include call log info.
 The other note will include and a link to each file in plain text.
 You can also edit the note to include the Stream link of the recorded call, which can be found in your Teams chat.

-Learn more about this feature [here](display-share-files.md).
+LFor more information, visit our article on [displaying shared files](display-share-files.md).

 ### How do I file a support ticket?

-If you encounter an issue that blocks you from using the application and you do not see an answer on our [user forum], (https://community.dynamics.com/365/remoteassist), please [file a support ticket]( https://support.microsoft.com/hololens).
+If you encounter an issue that blocks you from using the application and you do not see an answer on our [user forum](https://community.dynamics.com/365/remoteassist), please [file a support ticket](https://support.microsoft.com/hololens).
 Support will work directly with you and communicate daily until the issue is resolved.

 ### How do I report a bug?